OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/media-services/media-services-dotnet-encode-with-media-encoder-standard.md

                 {
                     // Declare a new job.
                     IJob job = _context.Jobs.Create("Media Encoder Standard Job");
-                    // Get a media processor reference, and pass tooit hello name of hello
+                    // Get a media processor reference, and pass to it the name of the
-                    // processor toouse for hello specific task.
+                    // processor to use for the specific task.
                     IMediaProcessor processor = GetLatestMediaProcessorByName("Media Encoder Standard");

-                    // Create a task with hello encoding details, using a string preset.
+                    // Create a task with the encoding details, using a string preset.
                     // In this case "Adaptive Streaming" preset is used.
                     ITask task = job.Tasks.AddNew("My encoding task",
                         processor,
                         "Adaptive Streaming",
                         TaskOptions.None);

-                    // Specify hello input asset toobe encoded. task.InputAssets.Add(asset);
+                    // Specify the input asset to be encoded. task.InputAssets.Add(asset);
-                    // Add an output asset toocontain hello results of hello job.
+                    // Add an output asset to contain the results of the job.
                     // This output is specified as AssetCreationOptions.None, which
-                    // means hello output asset is not encrypted. task.OutputAssets.AddNew("Output asset",
+                    // means the output asset is not encrypted. task.OutputAssets.AddNew("Output asset",
                         AssetCreationOptions.None);